A WordPress plugin allows you to have additional functionalities to your blog which are not available by default.

 - Helps with a few pointers when writing a blog post.
-Remember these are just pointers and you don't have to meet each and every one of it.
+Remember these are just pointers and you don’t have to meet each and every one of them.
 Use it as guidelines.

 Personally, I don’t think the premium version is worth paying for.

 W3 Total Cache (Freemium)

 W3 Total Cache is a free plugin that helps speed up your site.

 Without getting too technical, let me try and explain what a caching plugin does.